-Private Transportation, Tour Guide, Border Taxes, Breakfast, Masaya Souvenirs Market, Colonial City of Granada by Horse Carriage, Boat Tour by the Islets, Visit To San Juan del Sur and Lunch on the first day and hotel room.
+Private Transportation, Tour Guide, Border Taxes, Breakfast, Masaya Souvenirs Market, the Colonial City of Granada by Horse Carriage, Boat Tour by the Islets, Visit To San Juan del Sur and Lunch on the first day and hotel room.

-*For reservations we need Full names, Passport numbers with expiration dates & citizenship
+*For reservations we need Full names, Passport numbers with expiration dates & citizenship.

-*Passports need at least 6 months before expiring and you need a copy of your flight itinerary with you to show at immigration office.
+*Passports need at least 6 months before expiring and you need a copy of your flight itinerary with you to show at the immigration office.